Summer School 2017

 There will also be activities on the Wednesday separate to the main courses.

 - Martin Haspelmath - Comparability in comparative grammar and grammar-writing

 - Sonia Cristofaro - Typological universals in diachronic perspective

-- Sabine Stoll - Language Acquisition from a Typological Perspective
+- Sabine Stoll - Language Acquisition from a Typological Perspective (Course is full)

 - Damián Blasi & Balthasar Bickel - Language change and typological distributions in cross-disciplinary perspective

 - Nick Evans, Peter Hiscock & others - Australia's deep human past

 - Catherine Travis, James Grama & Simón González - Sociolinguistics in the 21st Century

 - Heather Kember, Karen Mulak & Alba Tuninetti - Processing Typology and 'Typologizing' Processing